cozy/cozy-stack/docs/jobs.md

 Error Handling
 --------------

 Jobs can fail to execute their task.
-We have two ways to parametrize such cases.
+We have two ways to parameterize such cases.

 ### Retry

-A retry count can be optionnaly specified to ask the worker to re-execute the task if it has failed.
+A retry count can be optionally specified to ask the worker to re-execute the task if it has failed.

 Each retry is executed after a configurable delay.
 The try count is part of the attributes of the job.
-Also, each occuring error is kept in the `errors` field containing all the errors that may have happened.
+Also, each occurring error is kept in the `errors` field containing all the errors that may have happened.

 ### Timeout